jaypalni/souq_sayart/SONARQUBE_HEADER_RESOLUTION.md

 ## Maintenance
 To maintain header consistency in future development:
-1. Use the established header template for new files
+1. Use the established SonarQube-compliant header template for new files
-2. Update file descriptions as functionality changes
+2. Keep the simple format without JSDoc tags
-3. Keep version numbers and dates current
+3. Maintain copyright and licensing information
-4. Follow the same JSDoc format for consistency
+4. Follow the same simple format for consistency

 ## Script Details
-The automated script (`add-headers.js`) included:
+The automated scripts included:
-- File description mapping for common file types
+- JSDoc header removal and replacement
-- Duplicate header detection and removal
+- SonarQube-compliant format application
 - Error handling for file operations
 - Progress reporting and logging
 - Recursive directory scanning